 According to the dictionary, "gray" is synonymous with words like "dull," "dismal," and "gloomy."
 Seriously, look it up!
-And while Merriam-Webster is entitled to her own opinion, it's time to give the neutral hue the credit it truly deserves.
+And while Merriam-Webster is entitled to their own opinion, it's time to give the neutral hue the credit it truly deserves.

 While most coastal designs utilize sandy shades of tan and relaxing blue hues, we love how this bedroom makes gray feel like a seaside escape.
-The pearly silver on the walls, paired with textured bedding, and black and white surf imagery will transport you to the California coast, no matter where you reside.
+The pearly silver on the walls, paired with textured bedding and black and white surf imagery, will transport you to the California coast, no matter where you reside.

 Raw concrete walls are usually found in cool city lofts and boast an upscale, trendy cachet.
 Whether you own a high-rise or not, you can recreate the same look with a couple of gray paint shades and a sponge applicator.
 The final result will look just as expensive, no city loft lease needed.

 There's something about dark colors and tonal shades that feels incredibly expensive.
 This cool-toned charcoal on the walls has a blue undertone that pairs perfectly with the sapphire details on the bed.
 Matching drapes and gold details create a bedroom setting that feels like an opulent hideout.

 The best part about the color gray is it's so complementary to other neutral tones.
 Unlike other hues, mixing a handful of gray shades only enhances the space rather than clashing.
 To recreate the look in your own bedroom, pile on the patterns in all shades of gray via a printed wallpaper, throw pillows, and additional decor.

 If you're looking for proof that the color gray can feel airy and completely sophisticated, here it is.
 This Parisian-inspired bedroom boasts a color palette that includes grays on all ends of the spectrum, from a barely there pewter to deep charcoal shades.
 Elements like thick molding, a ceiling medallion, and light fabrics complete the look.